techdev0/my-journey/books/learning-graphql.md

 2. More declarative queries
 3. Faster results (no extraneous data)
 4. Typical architecture involves a single endpoint
-    a.
-A single endpoint can be a gatewate to multiple data sources
+    - A single endpoint can be a gatewate to multiple data sources